Support Page Content

 The Graduate Record Exam (GRE) is required of all applicants.
 Results of the GRE taken within the last five years are sent directly to PTCAS using the Sacramento State GRE code 7588.
 The deadline to take the GRE is October 1st.
 The minimum required GRE scores are 3.5 for the Analytical section, and 29th percentile for the Quantitative section.
 There is no minimum threshold for the verbal section.

-At least 100 total hours of observation or work experience is required in an “Inpatient” and an “Outpatient” setting.
-Each setting must have a minimum of 25 hours of exposure.
+A minimum 50 hours of observation or work experience is required.
 All observation hours must be completed and electronically verified in PTCAS by the application deadline date.
 Hours that are “not verified” or listed as “planned” will not be considered.

 Letters of Recommendation

 Applicants must arrange for three letters of recommendation to be submitted directly to PTCAS.
-Two letters must be from licensed physical therapists you have worked or volunteered with, and the third must be from a college professor you have taken a course from.
+One letter must be from a licensed physical therapist you have worked or volunteered with, one from a college professor you have taken a course from, and the third can be from another physical therapist, college professor, or your employer/supervisor.
 All references must be received by PTCAS by the application deadline date.

 Domestic Applicants with Foreign Documents